 It most likely won’t be a great surprise to learn that the number one variable in predicting the duration of your blocked ear is the cause of the obstruction.
 You might need to get medical attention if your blockage is not the kind that clears itself up quickly.

-As a general rule, though, if your blockage persists much longer than a week, you may want to seek out some help, and always seek immediate help for any sudden hearing loss.
+As a general rule, though, if your blockage persists you may want to seek out some help, and always seek immediate help for any sudden hearing loss.

 When Does a Blocked Ear Become a Worry?

 If you’re on the second day of a clogged ear, you might begin to think about potential causes.
 You’ll probably start thinking about what you’ve been doing for the last couple of days: were you involved in anything that might have resulted in water getting stuck in your ear, for example?